Gluten-Free Dairy-Free Banana Bread tastes just like the classic version: fluffy, moist, slightly sweet and full of banana flavor.

 - a fork or potato masher

 Step 1: First, please make sure all your ingredients are at room temperature.
-If your eggs are fridge cold, submerge them in a bowl of very warm water.
-If the maple syrup is cold, measuring out 1/4 cup, put the measuring glass in a bowl and fill the bowl with very warm water until it reaches the height of the maple syrup.
+If your eggs are fridge cold, submerge them in a bowl of very warm water for 5 minutes.
+If the maple syrup is cold, measure out ¼ cup, put the measuring glass in a bowl and fill the bowl with very warm water until it reaches the height of the maple syrup.
+Let it sit for about 5 minutes.

-Step 3: Line the loaf pan with parchment paper just barely coming up the long sides of the pan so it’s easy to pull out the bread.
+Step 3: Line the loaf pan with parchment paper just barely coming up the long sides of the pan so it’s easy to pull out the bread later.
 Spray the short sides of the pan with cooking spray.

-Step 4: In a small bowl, melt the palm shortening in the microwave, about 1 minute, and let cool.
+Step 4: In a small bowl, melt the palm shortening in the microwave, about 1 minute.
+Or you can melt it in a small saucepan over medium heat, then scrape into a small bowl.
+Set aside to cool.

-Step 7: In a medium bowl, whisk together the eggs, maple syrup, melted and cooled palm shortening, vanilla extract and mashed bananas.
+Step 7: In another medium bowl, whisk together the eggs, maple syrup, melted and cooled palm shortening, vanilla extract and 1 cup mashed bananas.

 Step 8: Stir the wet ingredients into the dry ingredients until thoroughly blended.
 The batter should be thick but pourable.